Thursday, 5:59 AM.

 "Sorry for disturbing you," she mumbled and then closed the door behind her, simply out of habit, before making her way down the hall.

-She knew that she should run; something in the back of her brain was telling her that this would be the right thing to do, but she walked.
+She knew she should run; something in the back of her brain was telling her this would be the right thing to do, but she walked.
 She walked the empty halls as if nothing had happened.

 Jack stood his ground as he watched recognition spread over her face and she slowly stepped back before disappearing out of the room.
 This was bad.